In Advocacy Training, Events

 [From Monday evening to Friday morning]

-The Food for Thought Paper for the Second World Summit for Social Development, as the key document outlines the substantive elements shaping the Political Declaration, serves as a basis for the zero draft political declaration that will be the primary outcome of the Summit.
-It includes, among the fields of actions that have been identified, “Social policies and the role of the family: emphasizing the need to create and adapt existing social policies on care and support systems, applying a holistic social development approach, which integrates the role of the family, in providing care and support to its members, as an enabler of and contributor to social development.”
+The key document that serves as a basis for the zero draft political declaration that will be the primary outcome of the Summit includes, among the fields of actions that have been identified, “social policies and the role of the family: emphasizing the need to create and adapt existing social policies on care and support systems, applying a holistic social development approach, which integrates the role of the family, in providing care and support to its members, as an enabler of and contributor to social development.”

 The Workshop is an ideal opportunity to get to know international organizations from the inside and learn about internships at the United Nations in direct contact with IFFD representatives.